CEO, OpenAI · Former President, Y Combinator

 Sam Altman grew up in St. Louis, Missouri.
 His father, Jerry Altman, was a real estate broker who spent much of his career in affordable housing and historic preservation.
 He died in May 2018.
 His mother, Connie Gibstine, is a board-certified dermatologist.
 At eight years old, Altman received an Apple Macintosh.
 He learned to code and took the hardware apart to understand how it worked.

 In 2015, Altman co-founded OpenAI with Elon Musk, Greg Brockman, Ilya Sutskever, and others.
 The stated mission was to ensure that artificial general intelligence benefits all of humanity.
 Altman became CEO in 2019.
-The company released ChatGPT in November 2022, which became the fastest application in history to reach 100 million users.
-As of early 2026, more than 800 million people use ChatGPT weekly.
-OpenAI's most recent funding round valued the company at $730 billion.
+The company released ChatGPT in November 2022, which became the fastest application in history to reach one hundred million users.
+As of early 2026, more than eight hundred million people use ChatGPT weekly.
+OpenAI’s most recent funding round valued the company at $730 billion.

 In November 2023, OpenAI’s board fired Altman.
 The decision was reversed five days later following an employee revolt in which more than 700 of 770 employees threatened to resign.
 Altman was reinstated and the board was reconstituted.